-The motorized control valves M1 (circuit 1) and M2 (circuit 2) are opened gradually when the flow temperature is lower than the desired flow temperature and vice versa.
+The motorized control valves M1 is opened gradually when the flow temperature is lower than the desired flow temperature and vice versa.

-The return temperatures S5 (circuit 1) and S6 (circuit 2) to the district heating supply should not be too high.
-If so, the desired flow temperature can be adjusted (typically to a lower value), thus resulting in a gradual closing of the motorized control valves.
+The return temperature S5 to the district heating supply should not be too high.
+If so, the desired flow temperature can be adjusted (typically to a lower value), thus resulting in a gradual closing of the motorized control valve.